 Florence is also a wonderful city to explore, with a number of events and festivals throughout the year.
 If you can tear yourself away from the impressive art galleries, you’ll probably want to take in the splendor of the annual Carnival and the Florence Dance Festival.

 Barcelona is the sparkling capital of the beautiful region of Catalonia, with a population of 1.6 million in the city and about 5 million including the suburban areas.

 Barcelona is unique in its mix of both the historic and cosmopolitan, as well as its two primary languages — Spanish and Catalan.
 With stunning architectural wonders like the unfinished La Sagrada Familia and the warm coastline, you’ll also have plenty to keep you occupied!

-The cost of living can be somewhat moderate, and you can budget to spend around €800 to €1,100 on monthly expenses, including housing, where you can find rooms for €500 on average and apartments for €1230.
+The cost of living can be somewhat moderate, and you can budget to spend around €800 to €1,100 on monthly expenses, including locating houses for rent in Barcelona.
+You can find rooms for €500 on average and apartments for €1230.
 Monthly passes for public transportation are cheap, or you can always cycle!